syncfusion-content/maui-docs/MAUI/PDF-Viewer/Text-Search.md

 {% endtabs %}

 N> * The current match index value may change on every search call for a given text, depending on the page from which you started the search.
-* If the total matches count is 0, then there were no matches found for the given text.
+N> * If the total matches count is 0, then there were no matches found for the given text.

 ### Navigate to the next and previous match